dainelli98/video-caption/README.md

-# Developing an Efficient Video Caption Generator: A Transformer-Based Approach
+# Developing a Video Caption Generator: A Transformer-Based Approach

 ## Table of Contents